s0pau/Cosm4J/README.md

 ## RESTful Requests

-RESTful request can ba made to any implementation of CosmObjects(model) via the corresponding implementaion of Requesters:
+RESTful request can be made to any implementation of CosmObjects(model) via the corresponding implementaion of Requesters:

 <ul>
 <li>Feed -> FeedRequester</li>